Armada vs. Armada

 Sharpshooter is a long range sniper bot that deals ludicrous amounts of damage at one shot.
 It takes 10 seconds to reload its rifle.

 Helpless against swarms of fast moving units.
-Always accompany it with some short-ranged infantry like Zeus.
+Always accompany it with some short-ranged infantry like Welder.

 They require 500 Energy per shot which you need to have in reserve!